UNC-CEMALB/Data_Organization_Visualization_FIle_Management/4.2. Supervised Machine Learning/README.md

 In Machine Learning, the process of developing a model involves dividing the data into three distinct sets:

-1\. the training set: a subset of the data that is used to fit the model.
+1\.**The training set:** a subset of the data that is used to fit the model.
 Essentially, the model learns from this data and uses it to identify patterns and relationships in the data.

-2\. the validation set: a sample of data that is used to evaluate the model's fit in an unbiased way.
+2\. **The validation set:** a sample of data that is used to evaluate the model's fit in an unbiased way.
 It helps develop the model by fine-tuning its parameters and optimizing its performance.
 This is akin to pop-quizzes that help students improve their understanding and performance.

-3\. test set: a sample of data that is used to provide an evaluation of the final model's fit on the training set.
+3\. **The test set:** a sample of data that is used to provide an evaluation of the final model's fit on the training set.
 This is the model's final exam, as it provides an objective assessment of the model's ability to generalize to new, unseen data.

 It's important to note that the test set should only be used once, after the model has been fully developed and fine-tuned on the training and validation sets.
 Using the test set multiple times during the development process can lead to overfitting, where the model performs well on the test data but poorly on new, unseen data.